 - *Double Glaze recipe to have extra to serve on the side

 - Combine flour, yeast, sugar, salt, cinnamon, orange zest, raisins.
 Then add water and melted butter and slowly mix into a dough, and then into a ball.
 Then knead on a floured surface for 20 turns.

-- Place other 1 tbsp (15 ml) of butter in a clean bowl, and grease the sides of the bowl with it.
+- Place other 1 tablespoon (15 ml) of butter in a clean bowl, and grease the sides of the bowl with it.
 Place dough inside and cover with plastic wrap.
 Set in a warm place overnight.

-- Then have the filling ingredients below measured out and standing by on your counter and take out the 4 tbsp (60 g) of butter to allow to get to room temperature as well.
+- Then have the filling ingredients below measured out and standing by on your counter and take out the 4 tablespoon (60 g) of butter to allow to get to room temperature as well.
 This will make for easy assembly in the morning!

 - To make the filling.
 Combine sugars and cinnamon, orange zest and pecans.